denten-books/plain-text/5-surface.md

 Anticipating the popularity of twenty-first century audio formats like podcasts and audio books, Fankhauser spoke of "tired and jaded" workers who would "sooth themselves into a state of restfulness" by listening to their favorite authors.
-Poulsen's "electric writing" would finally emerge "as clear and as distinct as the writing by hand," he concluded, "an absolutely legal and conclusive record."[@fankhauser_telegraphone_1909, 41] Where written language was lossy and reductive, electromagnetic signals, he hoped, would hold high fidelity to the original.
+Poulsen saw his "electric writing" emerge as "clear" and "distinct" as "writing by hand," "an absolutely legal and conclusive record."[@fankhauser_telegraphone_1909, 41] Where written language was lossy and reductive, electromagnetic signals, he hoped, would hold high fidelity to the original.

 In 1909, Fankhauser thought of magnetic storage as primarily an *audio* format, which combined the best of telegraphy and telephony.
 Magnetic *data*